Scan and import sheet music from a PDF or photo

 | Text & lyrics | Lyrics, rehearsal marks, and text annotations |

 Latin-script languages (English, French, German, Italian, Spanish, and more) are recognized by default.
-Japanese, Korean, and Chinese lyrics are recognized based on your account language and the regions where those languages are spoken.
+Lyrics in Japanese, Korean, Chinese, and Cyrillic-script languages (Russian, Ukrainian, and Bulgarian) are recognized based on your account language and the regions where those languages are spoken.

 Getting the best results